 And two of their vineyards are on some of Napa’s most historical sites – the Block House Vineyard (their largest vineyard holding at 450 acres) is where George Yount (namesake of Yountville) and one of the earliest western settlers in the Napa Valley built a log block house in 1836.
 This block house is long since gone and the site is currently covered with rows of grapevines.
 Yount’s two-story adobe house also stood nearby, built in 1837.
 For reference, the first ‘western’ recorded exploration of the Napa Valley was only 13 years prior in 1823 led by Padre José Altimira, the founder of Mission San Francisco Solano in the town of Sonoma.

 The Mill Race Vineyard spans both sides of the Napa River and was named for the site of Yount’s grist and saw mills – a mill race where he diverted part of the river to power his grist mill.
-This is also where Napa’s first grapes (Mission grapes) were planted by George Yount – in our historical research, we have come across multiple sources indicating varied years when this occurred ranging from the mid to late 1830s – with an 1856 Official Report of the California State Agricultural Society reference to George Yount’s vineyard and orchard planted 18 years prior which would have been 1838.
+This is also where Napa’s first grapes (most likley Mission grapes) were planted by George Yount with cuttings obtained by Mariano Vallejo – in our historical research, we have come across multiple sources indicating varied years when this occurred ranging from the mid to late 1830s – with an 1856 Official Report of the California State Agricultural Society reference to George Yount’s vineyard and orchard planted 18 years prior which would have been 1838.
+Mostly likely the vines went into the ground sometime in the winter of 1838/1839.
 A historical landmark along Yount Mill Road is the only reminder in this area of this treasured history.

 Napa Wine Co